jchin1968/presentations/deck/automated-testing/overview/slides.md

 - Change happens frequently, whether you want it to or not
 - often time, the change is out of your control such as a security patch
 - Can your manual testers keep up?

 ---
+# Types of Tests
+- performance
+- penetration
+- unit
+- integration
+- functional
+- acceptance

+# Tests Tools for Drupal
+- Performance - ApacheBench, JMeter
+- Security - ??
+- Unit - PHP Unit
+- Functional / Acceptance - PHPUnit, Test Traits, Selenium, Behat

+# Behat Concepts
+- PHP implementation of Cucumber
+- follows the philosophy/thinking/methodology of BDD which is a subset of TDD

+???
+- While proponents of Behat encourages BDD, they also feels it's ok to develop behat tests after the fact
+- this presentation is not about whether BDD is right or wrong for you but about the Behat tool

+---
+class: center, middle
+# Why Automate?

+???
+- But they may not know all the benefits for having or the risks of not having automated tests
+- We all know why it is necessary to test but why the need to automate it?
+  - speed, consistency, accuracy

+---
+# Risk Management
+- What is the cost for
+  - defaced website? - reputation
+  - stolen data? - reputation, angry users, lawsuits,
+  - site being down? - reputation, lost sales and ad revenue

+???
+- We know testing is important.
+So let's start off with why we test
+- starts with risk management

+---
 # Automation Speed, Consistency & Quality